apache/cloudstack-documentation/source/adminguide/systemvm.rst

 guest.
 Both the administrator and end user web UIs offer a console connection.

 Clicking a console icon brings up a new window.
-The AJAX code downloaded into that window refers to the public IP address of a console proxy VM.
+The console viewer into that window refers to the public IP address of a console proxy VM.
 There is exactly one public IP address allocated per console proxy VM.
-The AJAX application connects to this IP.
+The viewer application connects to this IP.
 The console proxy then proxies the connection to the VNC port for the requested VM on the Host hosting the guest.

+Since 4.15, noVNC has been integrated into the console proxy and is the default viewer.
+It inherently supports multiple keyboard layouts configured in the guest virtual machine.
+Additionally, it can scale the display as well as paste into the console.

+noVNC is set as the default console viewer which be changed via the "novnc.console.default" global setting, which is set to true by default.

 .. note::
    The hypervisors will have many ports assigned to VNC usage so that